Donnacha Forde

 Getting the Balance Right

-When crafting APIs, it’s crucial to consider the ergonomics of the interface but resist the temptation to overly prioritize convenience.
+When crafting a set of APIs, it’s crucial to consider the ergonomics of the interface but resist the temptation to overly prioritize convenience.
 Providing ‘convenience’ functions may seem helpful, but it can leave your interface susceptible to misuse.
 Allow me to illustrate this with an example.

-Several years back when I was working as a Lead Engineer, I was tasked with implementing a feature in our management system, enabling it to effectively operate in read-only mode using a database instance imported from a customer’s environment.
-Besides implementing the necessary internal read-only behavior, I needed to provide operations to support the front-end (being developed by another team), such as import, export, activate, list, view and remove a database.
+Several years ago, when I was working as a Lead Engineer on a systems management project, I was tasked with implementing a feature that would effectively operate the system in read-only mode based on using a database instance imported from a customer’s environment.
+Besides implementing the internal measures necessary to exhibit the read-only behavior, I provided the backend logic needed to manage these databases, such as import, export, activate, list, view and remove a database.
+Another team member, a Front-end Developer, was responsible for integrating this functionality into the user interface.

 This underscores the importance of designing APIs with essential functionality only, avoiding an excess of convenience that might leave it susceptible to abuse.
 It’s crucial to recognize that other developers may not always follow the typical usage pattern, emphasizing the need to design APIs that are minimalist in nature.